Fishing Season: January 1 - December 31 (Prime: April 1 - November 1)

 Antoine Bissieux

-As of today (4/15) the flow coming out of the West-Branch Reservoir is 1220cfs and the Still River is flowing at 432cfs making for a very high flow of 1682cfs and climbing in the TMA.
-Flows will remain high likely through the rest of the week as lots of water needs to be drained out of the West Branch Reservoir from last weeks rain.
+As of today (5/16) the flow coming out of the West-Branch Reservoir is 318cfs and the Still River is flowing at 198cfs making for an excellent flow of 516cfs in the TMA.
+Flows should begin to drop slightly throughout the rest of the week with minimal rain in the forecast.

 Local Species Available January 1 - December 31 (Prime: April 1 - November 1)